anthobarbarich/paradisecity/content/news/practical-information.md

 Be aware, available tickets will be 10€ more expensive at the door.
 Better to buy your ticket online [here.](https://shop.paylogic.com/124808/17501/tickets)

 ![null](/images/uploads/tickets-sales-1-–-6-copie.jpg)

+We can't wait to see you in Paradise...